SAP/scimono/scimono-compliance-tests/Readme.md

 java -jar scimono-compliance-tests-${version}-shaded.jar scim.service.url=http://localhost:8080/scim/v2 auth.type=Oauth oauth.grant=client_credentials oauth.clientId=admin oauth.secret=secret oauth.service.url=http://localhost:8080/oauth/token
 ```

-### Bearer Access Token Authentication
+### Access Token Authentication

 If you would like to use an access token retrieved by an OAuth grant that is not directly supported by this library, you can simply pass in a valid access token that will be prefixed with `Bearer` and included in the Authorization header of the SCIM requests.

-Values for the command line arguments  `bearer.token` must be provided alongside with `auth.type=Token` parameter.
+Values for the command line arguments  `access.token` must be provided alongside with `auth.type=Token` parameter.
 For example:
 ```
 java -jar scimono-compliance-tests-${version}-shaded.jar scim.service.url=http://localhost:8080/scim/v2 auth.type=Token access.token=<access_token>
 ```